Sunday, November 24, 2024

 Ingredients:

 • One bag soft dried prunes.
-Pitted is best but not necessary
+Pitted is best but not necessary about 3 lbs

 • One cup salt

-• 1teaspoon citric acid (optional)
+• 1 1/2 teaspoon citric acid

 • 1/2 teaspoon cayenne red pepper (Optional)